openvinotoolkit/open_model_zoo/demos/deblurring_demo/python/README.md

                         Optional.
 List of monitors to show initially.
 ```

+When a single image is applied as an input, the demo processes and renders it quickly, then exits.
+To continuously visualize processed results on the screen, apply the `loop` option, which enforces looping over processing a single image.
 Running the application with the empty list of options yields the usage message given above and an error message.

 You can use the following command to do inference on CPU on images captured by a camera using a pre-trained deblurgan-v2 network: